-In a clinical trial, 71 patients with advanced mismatch repair-deficient (dMMR) endometrial cancer who had been previously treated with platinum-containing chemotherapy and the treatment either did not work or stopped working and the cancer had gotten worse or had since come back, were treated with Jemperli.
+In another clinical trial, 71 patients with advanced mismatch repair-deficient (dMMR) endometrial cancer who had been previously treated with platinum-containing chemotherapy, and the treatment either did not work or stopped working and the cancer had gotten worse or had since come back, were treated with Jemperli.
 At a median follow-up of 14 months:

 What are the side effects?

-The most common side effects of Jemperli are fatigue, nausea, diarrhea, constipation and low red blood cell counts (anemia).
+The most common side effects of Jemperli alone are fatigue, nausea, diarrhea, and low red blood cell counts (anemia).
 The most common side effects for Jemperli used in combination with carboplatin and paclitaxel are rash, diarrhea, hypothyroidism (underactive thyroid gland), and high blood pressure.

 Jemperli can cause a patient’s T cells to attack healthy cells throughout the body.
 Because of this, Jemperli can cause side effects that can become serious or life-threatening, and may lead to death.
 Some of the serious side effects related to Jemperli include inflammation of the lungs, colon, liver, or kidneys.
 Additionally, problems can arise with hormone glands (including thyroid, pituitary, and adrenal glands, as well as the pancreas).
 Jemperli may cause Type 1 diabetes.
 Serious skin problems, severe infections, and reactions related to the infusion may also occur.

 Patients should report any symptoms to their healthcare provider, who can then initiate actions to limit or reverse the side effects.
 For a more complete list of possible side effects, see the full prescribing information.

 Links to drug websites: